 Tile School: How to Lay Ogee Drops like a Pro

-Please Note: Fireclay Tile always encourages using a professional tile installer to ensure the longevity of your installation due the unique complexities and subtleties that can be involved.
+Please Note: Fireclay Tile always encourages using a professional tile installer to ensure the longevity of your installation due to the unique complexities and subtleties that can be involved.
 We recommend using the methods outlined in the Installation Handbook of the Tile Council of North America, TCNA.
 If you are confident in your DIY skills, we offer the following advice.

 1. Dry Lay